jaswanth-ml/ecommerce-sales-customer-insights-dashboard/README.md

 • Average order value and delivery time analysis
 • Products with the highest sales volume

+Dataset: Sample e-commerce dataset for analysis practice

 ## 🛠 Tools & Skills Used
 • Power BI for visualization
 • MySQL for data querying
 • Data cleaning and transformation

+## 📈 Key Findings
+• Revenue was highest in Q4, showing seasonal demand
+• A small group of customers contributed a large share of revenue
+• Certain products consistently outperformed others

 ## 💡 Why This Project Matters
 Through this dashboard, businesses can: